Introduction to ASP.NET Cookie

 Output:

-When we write it as EduCba User in the text box, it will look like below snippet.
+When we write it as EduCba User in the text box, it will look like the below snippet.

 Now we click on Create Cookie button to create a cookie.
 Then, it will show us a message as below.

-Now try to retrieve it within the expiry time two minutes and click on the retrieve cookie button.
+Now try to retrieve it within two minutes of expiry and click the retrieve cookie button.

 Conclusion